-- > Conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person - ➤ Not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate - Age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction - > Seeing or hearing the ill-treatment of another - > Serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children
+- conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person. - not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate. - age or developmentally inappropriate expectations being imposed on children.
+These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction. - > seeing or hearing the ill-treatment of another. - > serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children. - Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.

-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether or not the child is aware of what is happening.
+Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving violence, whether or not the child is aware of what is happening.
 The activities may involve:

-- > Physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - Non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse (including via the internet)
+- physical contact, including assault by penetration (for example rape or oral sex) or nonpenetrative acts such as masturbation, kissing, rubbing, and touching outside of clothing - > non-contact activities, such as involving children in looking at, or in the production of, sexual images, watching sexual activities, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.